qdrant/terraform-provider-qdrant-cloud/docs/index.md

 provider "qdrant-cloud" {
   api_key    = "" // API Key generated in Qdrant Cloud (required)
-  account_id = "" // The default account ID you want to use in Qdrant Cloud (can be overriden on resource level) }
+  api_url    = "" // URL where the public API of Qdrant cloud can be found (optional: defaults to production URL). account_id = "" // The default account ID you want to use in Qdrant Cloud (can be overriden on resource level) }